-Think of your hair in three sections; Roots (new growth), Mid-lengths, and Ends.
+When it comes to cohesive hair color, timing really is everything.
+Think of your hair as three distinct sections—roots, mid-lengths, and ends.
 Hair color is meant to be on these sections at different times.

-Roots: Many times this is where we start when applying our hair color whether it be for gray coverage or changing the tones of our natural color.
-This is the newest, freshest hair so it takes a bit more time for the color to perform when coloring hair roots.
+Roots: Often, this is where we start when applying hair color—whether you’re covering grays or changing to a completely new shade.
+The roots are your newest, freshest hair so it takes a bit more time for the color to perform when coloring hair roots.

-Mid-lengths: This hair is a little more porous, it has had time to be exposed to natural and unnatural elements such as sun exposure, coloring, highlighting, and heat styling.
-This means the hair shaft is a bit more open than your roots to receiving color more easily.
+Mid-lengths: This hair is a little more porous.
+It has been exposed to natural and unnatural elements such as sun exposure, previous coloring, highlighting, and heat styling—which means the hair shaft is a bit more open than your roots and receives hair color more easily.

-Ends: The most porous of our hair, our ends have been through the most.
-They accept color very easily so they don't need as much time as your roots.
+Ends: The most porous of our hair, the ends, have been through the most.
+They accept color very easily and don't need as much time to process as your roots.

-It is always a good idea to give your new growth the most time to absorb color - give it at least a 20 minute head start - after that, gradually comb color down through hair adding more color to you mid-lengths, then finally on to the ends.
+So, should I dye my roots first or last?
+It’s always a good idea to give your roots the most time to absorb color—say about a 20-minute head start from the rest of your hair.
+After that, you can gently comb the hair color down your hair, adding more color to your mid-lengths and then finally to the ends.